mercyXp/Web-Development/1.Projects using html&css only/Tribute_Page/README.md

 # Tribute Page
-- This is one of the required projects to earn the free certification in "Responsive Webs Design" with freecodecamp.
+- This is one of the required projects to earn the free certification in "Responsive Web Design" with freecodecamp.

 - For this project, you will build a tribute page for a subject of your choosing, fictional or real.